smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

 *High-level overview of the preferred solution*

-The solution illustrates a wide range of benefits of implementing the Hybrid Identity model.
+The solution illustrates a wide range of benefits of implementing the hybrid identity model.
 In the current state:

 -   Contoso is using a single-domain Active Directory forest using a non-routable DNS domain name

 -   Contoso has not implemented any cloud-based services, including an Azure AD tenant and an Azure subscription

-Implementing the Hybrid Identity model will allows Contoso to take advantage of such technologies and capabilities as:
+Implementing the hybrid identity model will allows Contoso to take advantage of such technologies and capabilities as:

 -   Passthrough authentication with Seamless Single Sign-On